 He then appeared on "Late Nite with Conan O'Brien" and Brian was invited to shoot his own half hour special "Comedy Central Presents: Brian Scolaro".
 It was taped at the Millenium Theatre (the home of Steve Allen's "Tonight Show") in New York City in 2008 and aired in 2009.

-Brian has recently acted on Showtime's "Dexter", AMC's "MAD MEN", ABC's "Grey's Anatomy", NBC's "Harry's Law", TNT's "Men of a Certain Age", Bob Odenkirk's film "The Brothers Solomon", NBC'S "GO ON", a recurring character on the Disney Channel's "The Wizards of Waverly Place", and many roles on HBO's "The Life and Times of Tim".
+Brian has since appeared on Showtime's "Dexter", AMC's "Mad Men", TBS's "Conan", ABC's "Grey's Anatomy", ABC's "CASTLE", ABC's "The Middle", FOX's "BONES", ABC's "CASTLE", NBC's "Harry's Law", TNT's "Men of a Certain Age", Bob Odenkirk's film "The Brothers Solomon", NBC'S "GO ON", Disney's "Crash and Bernstein", CBS's "The Late Late Show with Craig Ferguson", ABC's "Comics Unleashed", TVLand's "The Exes", DISNEY's "Girl Meets World", NBC's "Growing Up Fisher", a recurring character on the Disney Channel's "The Wizards of Waverly Place", a recurring role on Comedy Central's "Kroll Show", many many roles on HBO's "The Life and Times of Tim", and many other shows.

 Their short-film "See That Guy" was featured at the Telluride Independant Film Festival and Chicago's Angelciti Film Festival, and their film "Something" was featured at the "Show Off Your Short Film Festival" in Hollywood at the Charlie Chaplin Theatre.